hiroshi-teramoto/mixed_module/check_smoothness.md

 	}
 }
 ```
-computes the rank of the matrix `dE` in each parameter ranges and combine and simplify parameter ranges on which the matrix `dE` has the same rank.
+computes the rank of the matrix `dE` in each parameter range and combine and simplifies parameter ranges on which the matrix `dE` has the constant rank.
 The result is saved in the list `Lrank`.
 The format of `Lrank` is as follows:

 > ```Singular
 > [i]: the information of the rank in the $i$-th parameter range